lnthorne/studious-octo-funicular/docs/updates.md

 ### Nov, 20, 2024

 - The fonts are popping in on load.
 We need to wait for the font to load before we render the page, otherwise we get this weird pop in

+### Nov, 22, 2024

+- RNULIB has a bunch of pre made shit tha you made and its better.
+Go back and clean that up.
+Then proceed with Firebase Geostore for lat/long queries